kontena/kontena/server/docs/source/index.html.md

-expose | A service that stack exposes to grid level DNS namespace services | A list of stack services (see [services](#services) for more info) volumes | A list of volumes used in this stack (see [volumes](#volumes) for more info)
+expose | A service that stack exposes to grid level DNS namespace services | A list of stack services (see [services](#services) for more info) volumes | A list of volumes used in this stack (see [volumes](#volumes) for more info) parent | Null or an object referencing the parent stack in a stack dependency chain children | An array of objects referencing the child stacks in a stack dependency chain

 ### Volume attributes